 “I’m not s-saying anything.”

-I let out a sigh.
-He’s going to be tough.
+I sigh.
+He’s gonna be tough.
 I can tell from his voice and demeanor.

-“You need to talk,” I say, “We’ll get it out of you one way or another . . .
-It can either be hard or easy.”
+“You need to talk,” I say.
+“We’ll get it out of you one way or another . . .
+How that happens is up to you.”

-I touch my Optix, and the room floods with light — white walls, while tile, one battered saboteur slumped in a heap on the floor.
+I touch my Optix, and the room floods with light — gray walls, white tile, and one battered man slumped on the floor.
 He has dark hair and brown skin.
 His face is badly bruised.
 He put up a fight when we brought him here.
 I was actually impressed.
 He’s got a blindfold over his eyes, but I can read his defiance.

 I always just wish they would talk, but guys like him never do.
-It’s going to be a long night — as much for me as for him.
+It’s gonna be a long night — as much for me as for him.
 I’d rather be almost anywhere else, but I can’t rest until I get answers.

-Reluctantly, I open the door, and three humanoids shuffle in.
-They fill up the room with their quiet efficiency.
-One of them is holding a small plastic case.
-The other two grab him by the arms and pull him to his feet.
-The man screams and bucks and flails, but they just shove him into a chair.
+Reluctantly I open the door, and three humanoids shuffle in.
+They fill up the space with their cold efficiency.
+One of them is holding a plastic case.
+The other two grab Farnam by the arms and pull him to his feet.
+The man tries to fight them, but resistance is futile.
+They shove him into a chair.

-He doesn’t relax when the bots release him.
-He shakes his head blindly to the right and the left.
-He can sense the humanoids towering on either side of him.
+Farnam looks blindly to his right and his left.
+He can sense the humanoids on either side.
 He knows there is nowhere to run, but flight is an animal instinct.

 “You’re an engineer,” I say, reaching over and snatching the blindfold off his face.

-He squints blindly in the light, and the shadows cast by the small light fixture give his features an even rougher look.
+He squints, and the shadows cast by the strip of lights give his face an even rougher look.
 His left eye is practically swollen shut, and there’s a long cut spanning across half his face.
 The skin around it is puffy and bruised.
-His dark hair is shining with sweat.
+His dark hair is slick with sweat.